Skip to main content

 3. When investing these funds, the college shall consider:

-2. general economic conditions;
+2. economic conditions;

-3. the possible effect of inflation or deflation;
+3. possible inflation or deflation effects;

-4. the role that each investment or course of action plays within the overall endowment portfolio;
+4. role within the overall portfolio;

-7. an asset’s special relationship or special value, if any, to the purposes of the endowment or to one or more of the beneficiaries.
+7. an asset’s special relationship or special value, if any, to the purposes of the endowment, or to one or more of the beneficiaries.

 12. Internal Controls